Purnima-nallamilli/graph-based-question-answering-system/README.md

 ## 4️⃣ Configure Environment Variables

-Create a `.env` file in the project root by referring to the provided `.env.example`.
+Create a `.env` file in the project root using `.env.example` as a template.

 ```env
 GOOGLE_API_KEY=your_google_api_key
 TMDB_API_KEY=your_tmdb_api_key
 NEO4J_URI=your_neo4j_uri
 NEO4J_USERNAME=neo4j
 NEO4J_PASSWORD=your_neo4j_password
 ```

+Do not commit your `.env` file or API keys to GitHub.

 ---

-# ▶️ Running the Project
+# 🚀 Running the Project

-### Step 1 — Verify Neo4j Connection
+## Step 1 — Verify Neo4j Connection

 ```bash
 python scripts/test_conn.py